aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/properties/add-or-update/_index.md

 ﻿---
-title: "Add New or Update Existing Document Property"
-second_title: "Aspose Words Cloud Docs"
+title: "Create a new or update an existing property in a Word document"
 type: docs
 url: /documents/properties/add-or-update/
-aliases: [/add-new-or-update-existing-document-property/]
-description: "Add a new or update an existing document property"
+description: "Create a new or update an existing property in a Word document"
 weight: 10
 ---

-Adds a new or updates an existing document property.
+Creates a new or updates an existing property in a Word document.

-## Add new or update an existing document property REST API
+## Create a new or update an existing property in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|